Nadav-Nesher/Nadav-Nesher/README.md

 ### Hi there 👋

+- 🔭 I'm working on linguistic AI and NLP in general
+- Naturally, I love Python, LLMs, spaCy and LangChain 🦜

 <!--
 **Nadav-Nesher/Nadav-Nesher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.